33,000 Boeing union members begin strike - KESQ

 “We went through a period of 10 years with stagnated wages,” Holden said.
 “We’ve had the same schedule for over 30 years, and our members deserve a fair work-life balance.”

-The most recent strike at Boeing was in 2008 and lasted 57 days.
+The most recent strike at Boeing was in 2008 and lasted more than eight weeks.
 Holden said members are prepared to “stay out” as long as it takes to get a better deal this time.

 America’s labor movement has been active over the past year, particularly as inflation took a bite out of workers’ pay checks.
 According to analysis by CNN, nearly one million union members won immediate wage increases of 10% or more from late 2022 through the end of 2023.